optimizely/aws-lambda-at-edge-starter-kit/README.md

 # How to Use this Starter Kit

 > **Pre-requisites:**
-> In order to use this starter kit, you should have:
+> Before you use this starter kit, it is highly recommended that you already have:
 >
-> - A basic AWS Lambda@Edge setup already configured.
-[For a tutorial on how to setup a basic AWS Lambda@Edge environment, click here.](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-how-it-works-tutorial.html).
+> - A basic AWS Lambda@Edge environment including a CloudFront distribution and a Lambda function, as well as a general understanding of Lambda@Edge.
+[For a tutorial on how to setup a basic AWS Lambda@Edge environment and how it works, click here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-how-it-works-tutorial.html).
 > - An Optimizely account.
 [To sign up for an Optimizely account, click here.](https://www.optimizely.com/products/intelligence/full-stack-experimentation/)

 1. After your Lambda@Edge environment is prepared, clone this starter kit to your local development environment and run `npm install`.

-2. Navigate to `src/main.js` and update the `<YOUR_SDK_KEY_HERE>` and `<YOUR_FLAG_HERE>` values to the respective values from your Optimizely dashboard.
+2. Navigate to `src/index.js` and update the `<YOUR_SDK_KEY_HERE>` and `<YOUR_FLAG_HERE>` values to the respective values from your Optimizely dashboard.

    > Note: It is recommended to store your SDK Key in your Lambda environment variables instead for production.
 To do so, navigate to your Lambda console and select `Configuration` > `Environment variables` and click `"Edit"`.
 Click `"Add environment variable"` and add your SDK to a new variable with the key `OPTIMIZELY_SDK_KEY`.

-3. Hook into different lifecycle events by inserting logic to change headers, cookies, and more in the switch-case statement in `src/main.js`.

-4. Utilize Optimizely's JavaScript Lite bundle to get decisions and log events to influence the behavior of that logic.
+3. Utilize Optimizely's JavaScript Lite bundle to get decisions and log events to influence the request/response respective to where your function is being triggered.

-5. Run `npm run build` - this uses Rollup to bundle the source code into a neat .zip file to be imported into Lambda.
+4. Run `npm run build` - this uses Rollup to bundle the source code into a neat .zip file to be imported into Lambda.

    > Note: Notice that a `/dist` folder is generated with the new dist.zip file - it should be roughly ~22kb in size assuming you've changed nothing else.

-6. Upload your function to AWS Lambda via GUI or CLI.
+5. Upload your function to AWS Lambda via GUI or CLI.

    > Navigate to your AWS Lambda console, select the function associated your Lambda@Edge environment, and import the `dist.zip` file.
-After you upload it, there should now be a minified `main.js` file located inside of your Lambda function's "Code Source" section.
+After you upload it, there should now be a minified `index.js` file located inside of your Lambda function's "Code Source" section.

    > **AWS CLI**: You can use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to update your AWS Lambda function programmatically.
 Example command: `aws lambda update-function-code --function-name my-aws-lambda-at-edge-function --zip-file fileb://dist.zip`.
    >
    > **Lambda Layers**: If you need additional libraries, custom runtimes, or configuration files to use alongside your Lambda function, consider looking into utilizing [Lambda Layers](https://docs.aws.amazon.com/lambda/latest/dg/invocation-layers.html).

-7. After your Lambda Function is set up, ensure that you have provisioned it with Lambda@Edge permissions and associate it with your CloudFront distribution.
+6. After your Lambda Function is set up, ensure that you have provisioned it with Lambda@Edge permissions and associate it with your CloudFront distribution.
 Set the CloudFront trigger for this function to be "Viewer Request".

    > Note: CloudFront triggers are associated with only one specific version of your Lambda function.
 Remember to update the CloudFront trigger assignment as needed when pushing new versions of your Lambda function.
 You may, for example, need to have one function that handles receiving viewer requests (viewer request trigger) and one function that handles returning a response to the viewer (viewer response trigger).

-8. Test your Lambda@Edge function - you should see that it returns a simple home page with the results of your feature flag test.
+7. Test your Lambda@Edge function - you should see that it returns a simple home page with the results of your feature flag test.
 Hooray!

    > Example Endpoint: https://7qv3bw2fnoxkgy3tlhin7p7x3e0bebtk.lambda-url.us-east-1.on.aws/